aurule/npc/docs/installation.rst

 Installing NPC
 ===============================

 The best way to install NPC right now is to download the binaries from the `latest release <https://github.com/aurule/npc/releases/latest>`_.
-Once downloaded, you'll have to unpack the archive and ensure the :file:`npc_cli` binary is in your path.
-I like to symlink it to :file:`npc` on my posix systems.
+Once downloaded, you'll have to unpack the archive and ensure the :file:`npc_cli` and :file:`npc_gui` binaries are in your path.
+I like to symlink :file:`npc_cli` to :file:`npc` on my posix systems.
 Binaries are available for Linux and Windows.

 .. note::

     I have not created bespoke packages or installers yet.
 These instructions will be updated if those become available.

-Once installed, you'll have access to the ``npc`` cli utility.
-See :ref:`cli_home` and :ref:`guide_cli_quickstart` for an intro to using this program.
+Once installed, you'll have access to the ``npc`` cli utility and gui app.
+See :ref:`cli_home` and :ref:`guide_cli_quickstart` for an intro to using the command line program, and :ref:`gui_home` and :ref:`guide_gui_quickstart` for the graphical app.

 Installing from Source
 -----------------------